rcorcoranadams/Final_Project/README.md

-# USING GEOPANDAS AND FOLIUM IN TANDEM:A GEOSPATIAL EXPLORATION IN RETROGRADE
+# USING GEOPANDAS AND FOLIUM IN TANDEM: A GEOSPATIAL EXPLORATION IN RETROGRADE
 A tutorial/interactive experience for using both GeoPandas and Folium libraries

 Created by: Rachel Corcoran-Adams for IDCE 30274, November 2020